Anyone with a projector, screen, and movie can put on a backyard movie night. It’s not rocket science.

 Many of the cheaper models will produce terrible sound quality or an unacceptable volume. turning up the volume on them can even make it worst – just because it’s loud, it doesn’t make it good.

 Again, this comes back to testing your set-up.
-Whilst the built-in speakers might be fine if there’s just two of you watching the movie, chances are you are going to need something a bit beefier for larger gatherings where background noise will increase.
+Whilst the built-in speakers might be fine if there are just two of you watching the movie, chances are you are going to need something a bit beefier for larger gatherings where background noise will increase.

 It could pay to invest in additional speakers or hook up some that you already have.
 Go take a look at the recommend gear section to see which ones I recommend.